greenplum-db/GreenplumPython-archive/README.md

 </tbody>
 </table>

-For a quick glance, we can `SELECT` the first N rows of a table, like this:
+For a quick glance, we can `SELECT` the first unordered N rows of a table, like this:

 ```python
 t_n = t_even[:3]